 Tropilaelaps mites are destroying Apis mellifera colonies in Asia and spreading to other countries.
-Knowledge is power, so I'm turning to you, to help fund study of this parasite before it arrives in the US.
+Knowledge is power, so I'm turning to you, to help fund study of this parasite before it arrives in the West.

 We need to know everything possible about these devastating parasites eating honey bees around the world!
-I can get everyone to agree that they’re a huge problem, the most destructive honey bee parasite that we know of, but I’m having a tough time getting everyone to agree that we need to start studying them right now before they arrive in the US.
+I can get everyone to agree that they’re a huge problem, the most destructive honey bee parasite that we know of, but I’m having a tough time getting everyone to agree that we need to start studying them right now before they arrive in the West.
 We were pretty confident a decade ago that we had nothing to worry about here; Tropilaelaps mites couldn’t establish themselves in the US because they couldn’t survive in climates with long, cold winters.
 We were shocked by the revelation that they’d adapted to overwinter, sustaining large populations in the coldest reaches of China and Korea.
 They’re not here yet but they’re spreading the same way that Varroa did in 1977, just ten years before they were found in North America.

 When Varroa got here, we knew so little about it.
 Most of the scientific literature was written in Russian and Chinese and we had to scramble to figure it out while it was spreading across the country.
 It’s a major reason why we’re just learning the fundamentals of how Varroa feed and how exactly they kill bees more than 30 years into this infestation.
 We had to rely on research we couldn’t read or reproduce.
 My goal is to avoid having that happen a second time.
 I’d like to head to Chiang Mai, Thailand to figure out fundamental details of how this parasite functions and how best we can protect our bees from it!

 · Full detail of the interactions of the foundress mite, offspring, and host brood under the cell capping to determine if there is a weak link in their lifecycle?